 Days 7 & 8 Drive to Zermatt and explore surrounding villages

 This drive from Adelboden to Zermatt takes just 2.5 hours.
 Make sure you pack a picnic because there are dozens of picnic spots along the way.
 The actual village of Zermatt is both expensive and car-free.
 That’s why we suggest booking a traditional Swiss chalet, that offers free parking, in a scenic spot outside of Zermatt.
 You can find plenty of options on Air BnB.
-You can use my link to get $35 off your first booking on Air BnB if you’d like.

 Once you’re all settled in your chalet, take the next 2 days to explore the villages dotting the area.
 Zermatt should definitely be the first village you explore.
 It is home to the iconic Matterhorn and some of the prettiest skiing slopes in the world.
 Its sylvan surroundings are bound to cast a bit of a spell on you.
 Check out these photos to see what we were greeted with upon reaching Zermatt.